'Inimitable personality': Beloved Newstalk ZB host dies

 Newstalk ZB's Bruce Russell, in his early 70s, was working right up until his death - as an overnight host, newsreader and host of the popular In My Day show on Saturday night.

-He passed away last night, shortly before he was due on air to host Newstalk ZB's overnight show.
+He passed away last night at Newstalk ZB in central Auckland, shortly before he was due on air to host the station's overnight show.

 In a statement on Newstalk ZB's website, the station said: "Bruce Russell, one of our long-time Newstalk ZB hosts, passed away unexpectedly but peacefully last night.